 Since 1946, InConcert Sierra, has been committed to bringing you memorable musical experiences – at a price that you can afford.
 We also believe in supporting our community with education and outreach to help bring the joy of music into as many lives as possible.

-Our mission statement says it all:
+The mission statement of InConcert Sierra says it all:

 InConcert Sierra presents exceptional classical and choral performances that inspire and enhance our cultural life.
 We offer a warm, inclusive community for enjoying music and we provide educational opportunities for youth and adults.